 Section 107 contains a list of the various purposes for which the reproduction of a particular work may be considered “fair,” such as criticism, comment, news reporting, teaching, scholarship, and research.
 Section 107 also sets out four factors to be considered in determining whether or not a particular use is fair.
-See the Columbia University checklist below to consider how the factors may apply to the work you wish to use.
+See the Fair Use checklist to consider how the four factors may apply to the work you wish to use.

 the purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes;

 the nature of the copyrighted work; (fiction/creative or nonfiction/factual)

 amount and substantiality of the portion used in relation to the copyrighted work as a whole; and

 - the effect of the use upon the potential market for or value of the copyrighted work."

 A best practice is to evaluate each copyrighted work you use in teaching and research using the Fair Use Checklist.
 Retain your completed Checklist in your files to show your good faith effort in case you are ever challenged.